 But when it comes to flexibility and enjoying the local culture, having the freedom to eat and drink where and when you please can be a big perk.
 You’ll also have more freedom to explore the destination away from the confines of a resort, getting a more enriching cultural experience.

 The Bottom Line

-There’s certainly a case to be made for both all-inclusive and self-catering holidays for families.
+There’s certainly a case for both all-inclusive and self-catering holidays for families.
 Whether or not it’s a better deal will depend greatly on the time of year you’re traveling, your destination, and the type of travel experience you’re interested in.
-To get a general idea of the cost involved, you can use tools like an all-inclusive calculator.
+You can use tools like an all-inclusive calculator to get a general idea of the cost involved.
 You’re also bound to get the best deal on an all-inclusive getaway if you: